w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 Everything is unlocked by default (bitflag value `0`).

-- `maxSupply: Option` (toggle option) gives you the possibility to specify the maximum number of items that can be minted.
+- `maxSupply` (toggle option) gives you the possibility to specify the maximum number of items that can be minted.
 - `mintSettings: PalletNftsMintSettings` gives you the possibility to specify different settings for your collection.